Felix Rinner

 Felix Rinner (6 January 1911 – 2 April 1976) was an Austrian sprinter and an officer of the Austrian SS.

+Biography

+Rinner finished third behind Godfrey Rampling in the 440 yards event at the 1931 AAA Championships.

-He competed in the men's 200 metres at the 1936 Summer Olympics.
+Rinner competed in the men's 200 metres at the 1936 Summer Olympics.
 Rinner was a ten time national champion across four different sprint events in the 1930s.

 When Austria was annexed by Germany, on March 11, 1938, he led a command of 40 armed SS men who forced their way in and occupied the Austrian Federal Chancellery.

 In 1941 Rinner was a member of the Austrian SS (Obersturmbannführer) to the SS Panzergrenadier Division “Viking”, was Adjutant to SS leader Ernst Kaltenbrunner (1903-1946, executed by hanging in Berlin for being a major perpetrator of the Holocaust), the commander of the entire Austrian SS, and was involved in the organization of the Gestapo in Austria.
-From 1945-47 Rinner was interned by the Americans.
+From 1945 to 1947 Rinner was interned by the Americans.